-The inhabitants of San Marino are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By April 1st, 2020, 236 infected persons and 8 deaths have been reported in the country.
-The first confirmed infections were reported on February 27th, 2020, which is the date of the official notification.
+By April 19th, 2021, 5026 infected persons and 87 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on March 23rd with 36 new infected persons.

 |San Marino||Ø worldwide|

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 Medical suppliesThe medical care provided by doctors and hospitals in San Marino is above average, but is not as good as the average within the EU.
 The country provides 3.8 hospital beds per 1000 inhabitants.
 The global mean here is 2.7 beds.
 Within the EU, 5.6 beds are available for every 1,000 residents.

 With about 208 physicians in San Marino, there are about 6.15 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.